octobercms/docs/help-developer-guide.md

 These points are to be considered in a relaxed fashion:

 * In classes, properties and methods should be declared as `protected` in favor of `private`.
 So all classes can be used as base classes.
-* In traits, properties should be declared as `private` in favor of `protected`.
-So traits can be used in base classes.
 * If a property contains a single value (not an array), make the property `public` instead of a get/set approach.
 * If a property contains a collection (is an array), make the property `protected` with get `getProperties`, `getProperty` and `setProperty`.